estrayer7/4560_WalkThrough/walkthrough.md

 - ```srcSAXEventDispatchUtilities.hpp``` There is a TODO comment in line 437
 - Put classes in there own separate files, having some in the same file can get confusing
 - Different variable names for data member and constructor parameters
+- Methids/functions are big and some do more than one responsiblity